hchiam/learning-golang/README.md

   - "Only the sender should close a channel, never the receiver.
 Sending on a closed channel will cause a panic." <https://go.dev/tour/concurrency/4>
     - i.e., the goroutine function being called should `close(c)`
   - "Channels aren't like files; you don't usually need to close them.
 Closing is only necessary when the receiver must be told there are no more values coming, such as to terminate a range loop." <https://go.dev/tour/concurrency/4>
+- select statement `for { select { case c <- x: ... case <-quit: ... return } }` "lets a goroutine wait on multiple communication operations" <https://go.dev/tour/concurrency/5> and blocks until one case can run, and if multiple are ready it chooses one at random to run.